mondeja/blog/README.md

 ## TODO

-- [ ] Include mobile icons in panel for smaller screens.
+- [x] Include mobile buttons menu in panel for smaller screens.
 - [ ] Replace the default favicon with my own thumbnail.
 - [ ] Include a posts list that will be shown under the current page when user clicks on the buttom `Blog` .
 - [ ] Include a language selector and translate the page from English to Spanish and French.